wicid-ai/wicid_firmware/docs/BUILD_PROCESS.md

    - Extract all non-hidden files
    - Validate manifest.json is present and valid
    - Verify all critical files are present
+   - Any failure during download, verification, or extraction records the offending version in `/incompatible_releases.json` so future update checks skip it automatically

 5. **Restart**: Device reboots immediately via hard reset

 6. **Recovery Check** (at boot, before everything):